thomjur/home_page/publications.md

 **See also:** [ORCID Profile](https://orcid.org/0000-0002-5943-2305)

 #### Monographies
 - Jurczyk, Thomas.
-2022 (forthcoming).
-"The Notion of "holy" in Ancient Armenian Texts from the Fifth Century CE: A Comparative Approach Using Digital Tools and Methods."
+2022.
+"The Notion of 'holy' in Ancient Armenian Texts from the Fifth Century CE: A Comparative Approach Using Digital Tools and Methods."
 In *Digital Humanities Research* 5.
 Bielefeld: transcript.
 ISBN: 978-3-8376-6181-1

 #### Peer-reviewed journal articles
+- Jurczyk, Thomas. forthcoming.
+"The Meaning of *agalma*, *eidôlon*, and *eikôn* in Ancient Greek Texts: A Quantitative Approach Using Computer-Driven Methods and Tools." *Entangled Religions* 14.
 - Jurczyk, Thomas.
 2021.
 "Unsupervised Learning and K-Means Clustering with Python." *The Programming Historian* (2021) [Link to the article](https://programminghistorian.org/en/lessons/clustering-with-scikit-learn-in-python)
 - Jurczyk, Thomas.
 2021.
 "Vorstellung eines (teil-)automatisierten Verfahrens zur Analyse der Multimodalität von Webseiten" *Zeitschrift für digitale Geisteswissenschaften* (2021) 6.
 [Link to the article](https://zfdg.de/2021_003)
 - Jurczyk, Thomas.
 2019.
 "Representation of transcendence: the Armenian letter 'On the image-fighters' from the seventh century CE." *Entangled Religions* 5 (2019): 95–153.
 [Link to the article](https://er.ceres.rub.de/index.php/ER/article/view/7306)